Advising with a Personal Touch in Computer Engineering

 Going on Co op?
 Report it on the Computer Engineering Web Site and on Job Zone.
 Please visit the Computer Engineering Co-op page for details.

-- You must complete the Co-op Seminar (EGEN-099) before going on your first Co-op block.
+You must complete Co-op Seminar (EGEN-099) as well as meet the enrollment requirements for CMPE-499 before going on your first official co-op.

 Students may further visit Undergraduate Bulletin and Graduate Bulletin for course listings.
-Additional semester conversion information is also available via the Computer Engineering Academic Program page and the RIT Semester Conversion page.
+For semester conversion information based on Freshman entry date, please see the following Computer Engineering Transitional Quarter/Semester Flowcharts below.
+Additional information is also available via the RIT Semester Conversion page.
 Electronic forms are available by visiting Computer Engineering Forms.

 Remember that we are here to help you.
 Please do not hesitate to come by the Computer Engineering office if have any questions that are not covered on this page.